Digisynthetic/Digisyn-Link-GUI/README.md

 Right-click on the channel ID to copy the function block of the entire channel and paste it to other channels.
 ### 11.2 Modify the number of channels of the module
 ![11.2](./images/14-9-status.jpg)

-For device types that support modifying channels, on the <kbd>Device Information - Others</kbd>page, press and hold Ctrl+8 at the same time and enter the control code 6688.
+For device types that support modifying channels, on the <kbd>Device Information - Others</kbd>page:
++  press and hold __"Ctrl+8"__ at the same time and enter the control code __'6688'__.
 The channel and parameter configuration function page will be displayed.
-2. The area is the function operation button.
-"Refresh Configuration" can refresh the current configuration data of the device.
-"Modify Configuration" can submit the modified content to the device.
++ The area is the function operation button. <kbd>Refresh Configuration</kbd> can refresh the current configuration data of the device.

++ <kbd>Modify Configuration</kbd> can submit the modified content to the device.
 After submission, the device needs to be restarted for the changes to take effect.
 If the device supports the DSP function, after modifying the number of input channels and output channels, the default DSP configuration needs to be modified (refer to 11.3).
 If the device does not support the DSP function, there is no need to configure the DSP.
 ### 11.3 Modifying the default DSP configuration

 For devices with DSP functions, after modifying the number of channels, the DSP configuration file needs to be updated.
 Otherwise, the number of channels does not match the original configuration file, and the DSP function cannot be loaded normally.

+![11.3](./images/15-advanceconfig.png)

 After modifying the number of channels in 11.2, restart the device to make the number of channels take effect.
-Then enter "Advanced Configuration".
-As shown in the figure, after confirming the number of input and output channels and the sampling rate, click "Set as Default" (after restarting due to modifying the channels, do not click the "Audio Processing" page, otherwise the advanced configuration modification will fail).
+Then enter <kbd>Advanced Configuration</kbd>.
+As shown in the figure.

+After confirming the number of input and output channels and the sampling rate, click <kbd>Set as Default</kbd> (after restarting due to modifying the channels, do not click the <kbd>Audio Processing</kbd> page, otherwise the advanced configuration modification will fail).
 This can reset the DSP configuration.
 After resetting the DSP configuration, the machine needs to be restarted for the changes to take effect, thus completing the modification.

-![11.3](./images/15-advanceconfig.png)

 ## 12. Troubleshooting
 ### 12.1 When the software starts, it prompts that the xxx.dll library is missing.